awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 To prevent accidental duplication of analysis jobs, you can optionally provide an idempotent token, `ClientRequestToken`\.
 If you supply a value for `ClientRequestToken`, the `Start` operation returns the same `JobId` for multiple identical calls to the start operation, such as `StartLabelDetection`\.
 A `ClientRequestToken` token has a lifetime of 7 days\.
 After 7 days, you can reuse it\.
 If you reuse the token during the token lifetime, the following happens:
 + If you reuse the token with same `Start` operation and the same input parameters, the same `JobId` is returned\.
 The job is not performed again and Amazon Rekognition Video does not send a completion status to the registered Amazon SNS topic\.
 + If you reuse the token with the same `Start` operation and a minor input parameter change, you get an `idempotentparametermismatchexception` \(HTTP status code: 400\) exception raised\.
-+ If you reuse the token with a different `Start` operation, the operation succeeds\.
++ You shoudn’t reuse a token with different `Start` operations as you’ll get unpredictable results from Amazon Rekognition\.

 The response to the `StartLabelDetection` operation is a job identifier \(`JobId`\)\.
 Use `JobId` to track requests and get the analysis results after Amazon Rekognition Video has published the completion status to the Amazon SNS topic\.
 For example: